jkbarathkumar/azure_notes/README.md

 -   **Seamless integration** between private and public cloud environments.
 -   **Secure communication** between on-premises systems and cloud systems (often using VPNs, Direct Connect, or ExpressRoute).
 -   Allows organizations to gradually move to the cloud without fully migrating all their infrastructure.

+#### VNet
+- It is a private, isolated network in the cloud that allows you to securely connect different resources such as virtual machines, databases, and other services within a specific environment.
+- **Connectivity**:
+	- **Subnets**: You can create multiple subnets to organize resources based on their roles, security requirements, or other factors.
+	-   **Peering**: Virtual networks can be connected with each other via VNet Peering, allowing resources in different VNets to communicate securely.
+	-   **VPN Gateway**: If you want to connect your on-premises network to the VNet, you can use a VPN Gateway to establish a secure connection over the internet.
+-    **Security**: VNets are integrated with Azure's security features, such as Network Security Groups (NSGs) and Azure Firewall, to control the flow of traffic in and out of the network.
+You can define rules based on IP addresses, ports, and protocols.
+-   **Public and Private Endpoints**: Azure allows you to define private IP addresses for resources in the VNet, but you can also expose certain resources to the public internet using public IPs or load balancers.
+	- ### Example:
+	- Imagine you're deploying a multi-tier web application in a cloud environment:
+		-   You might have a **public subnet** for web servers that need to be accessed over the internet.
+		-   You could place **database servers** in a **private subnet** that are not directly accessible from the outside world.
+		-   The resources in these subnets can communicate with each other over the private VNet network, providing secure and efficient interaction without exposing sensitive services like databases to the public internet.